iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes.
 Generally, most simple misdemeanors can be removed from a person's record in Iowa.

-Records will not be qualified for expungement if;
+Records will not be qualified for expungement if:

 In Iowa, individuals who detect errors in their criminal records can have them corrected.
 Individuals will need to contact the state's Division of Criminal Investigations (DCI).